The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: skiplist basics

 \subsection{Basic Structure}

-Refer to Figure~\ref{fig:basic_skiplist} for illustration.
+Refer to Figure~\ref{fig:skiplist_search} for illustration.
 The skiplist is a probabilistic data structure that consists of multiple levels, where each level contains a linked list of nodes and pointers.
-Levels are numbered bottom up from one to $i$ $(i>1)$.
+Levels are numbered bottom up from one to $i$ $(i \ge 1)$.
 Level-1 is a linked list connecting all the data items in sorted order.
-In level-$i$ $(i>1)$, a fraction $p$ $(p\in (0,1))$ of the nodes in level-$i$ also appear in level-$(i+1)$ pointers.
-In~\cite{pugh1990skip}, Pugh uses $p=1/2$.
+In Level-$i$ $(i>1)$, a fraction, say $p$, $(p\in (0,1))$ of the nodes in Level-$i$ also appear in Level-$(i+1)$.
+Pugh~\cite{pugh1990skip} uses $p=1/2$.
 Each node has at most one forward pointer per level pointing to its successor (right sibling) in the same level.
 The header of the skiplist has forward pointers; one per level.
 When the skiplist is empty, all forward pointers of the header point to NIL.
 A node with $k$ forward pointers is referred to as a \textit{Level $k$} node.
 Given a node, its level is randomly chosen when it is inserted into the skiplist.
-The number of levels is capped by a constant \textit{MaxLevel} that Pugh~\cite{pugh1990skip} suggests to use log$_{1/p} N$ ($N$ is an upper bound of the number of elements in the skiplist).
-Figure~\ref{fig:basic_skiplist} gives an example of a skiplist containing seven elements with $p=1/2$.
-We show how operations are conducted over skiplists in the next section.
+The number of levels is capped by a constant \textit{MaxLevel} that Pugh~\cite{pugh1990skip} suggests to use $L(n) = \log_{1/p} N$ ($N$ is an upper bound of the number of elements in the skiplist).
+Figure~\ref{fig:skiplist_search} gives an example skiplist containing seven elements with $p=1/2$.
+Nodes 12 and 33 have two forward pointers.
+In contrast, the header and Nodes 21 and 25 have three forward pointers.
+We show how operations are conducted over the skiplist in the next section.

-As in Figure~\ref{fig:Skiplist_layers}, a skiplist can be logically divided into two parts: the index layers, and the data layer.
-Each query passes through the index layers, and then reaches the data layer.
-The role of index layers is to route each query to the data layer in $O($log$n)$ time complexity.
+As in Figure~\ref{fig:skiplist_search}, a skiplist is logically divided into two parts: the index layers, and the data layer.
+Each query passes through the index layers, then reaches the data layer.
+The index layers route the query to the data layer, e.g., in $O(\log n)$ time.
 On the other hand, the data layer stores the actual data (key and data), whereas the index layers only store key values used for routing purposes.